argoproj/argoproj/community/README.md

 ## Community Meetings

-Approvers and owners for each project are responsible for organizing regular community meetings to provide status updates and solicit feedback.
+Approvers and leads for each project are responsible for organizing regular community meetings to provide status updates and solicit feedback.

 * Meeting agendas should be published at least one week prior to the meeting.
 * Community members should be able to attend the meetings remotely.